Haruki Murakami: Personal prizes

 In 2006, Murakami became the sixth recipient of the Franz Kafka Prize.

-In September 2007, he received an honorary doctorate of Letters from the University of Liège, one from Princeton University in June 2008, and one from Tufts University in May 2014.

 In January 2009, Murakami received the Jerusalem Prize, a biennial literary award given to writers whose work deals with themes of human freedom, society, politics, and government.
-There were protests in Japan and elsewhere against his attending the February award ceremony in Israel, including threats to boycott his work as a response against Israel's recent bombing of the Gaza.
+There were protests in Japan and elsewhere against his attending the February award ceremony in Israel, including threats to boycott his work as a response against Israel's recent bombing of Gaza.
 Murakami chose to attend the ceremony, but gave a speech to the gathered Israeli dignitaries harshly criticizing Israeli policies.
 Murakami said, "Each of us possesses a tangible living soul.
 The system has no such thing.
 We must not allow the system to exploit us."
+The same year he was named Knight of the Order of Arts and Letters of Spain.

 In 2011, Murakami donated his €80,000 winnings from the International Catalunya Prize (from the Generalitat de Catalunya) to the victims of the March 11 earthquake and tsunami, and to those affected by the Fukushima nuclear disaster.
 Accepting the award, he said in his speech that the situation at the Fukushima plant was "the second major nuclear disaster that the Japanese people have experienced ... however, this time it was not a bomb being dropped upon us, but a mistake committed by our very own hands".
 According to Murakami, the Japanese people should have rejected nuclear power after having "learned through the sacrifice of the hibakusha just how badly radiation leaves scars on the world and human wellbeing".

 In recent years, Haruki Murakami has often been mentioned as a possible recipient of the Nobel Prize in Literature.
 Nonetheless, since all nomination records are sealed for 50 years from the awarding of the prize, it is pure speculation.
 When asked about the possibility of being awarded the Nobel Prize, Murakami responded with a laugh saying "No, I don't want prizes.
 That means you're finished."

 In October 2014, he was awarded the Welt-Literaturpreis.

-In April 2015, Murakami was named one of the TIME 100's most influential people.
-In November 2016, he was awarded the Danish Hans Christian Andersen Literature Award, an award previously won by British author JK Rowling.
+In April 2015, Murakami was named one of the Time 100 most influential people.
+In November 2016, he was awarded the Danish Hans Christian Andersen Literature Award, an award previously won by British author J. K. Rowling.

-In 2018 he was nominated for the New Academy Prize in Literature.
+In 2018, he was nominated for the New Academy Prize in Literature.
 He requested that his nomination be withdrawn, saying he wanted to "concentrate on writing, away from media attention."

+In 2023, he was awarded the Princess of Asturias Award for Literature.

+In 2024, Murakami received the Golden Plate Award of the American Academy of Achievement and was elected as a Royal Society of Literature International Writer.
+He received the Lifetime of Excellence in Fiction Award in 2025.

+Honorary degrees

+Murakami has received honorary degrees (Doctor of Letters) from the University of Liège (September 2007), Princeton University (June 2008), Tufts University (May 2014), Yale University (May 2016), and University of Nova Gorica (2021), and University of Iceland (May 2025).